mingyli/samplers/README.md

 SUBCOMMANDS:
-    binomial       Sample from a binomial distribution Bin(n, p) exponential    Sample from a exponential distribution Exp(λ) gaussian       Sample from a normal distribution 𝓝（μ, σ²） help           Prints this message or the help of the given subcommand(s) histogram      Displays a histogram of given values.
+    binomial       Sample from a binomial distribution Bin(n, p) exponential    Sample from an exponential distribution Exp(λ) gaussian       Sample from a normal distribution 𝓝（μ, σ²） help           Prints this message or the help of the given subcommand(s) histogram      Displays a histogram of given values.